- What is it?

 Foam sclerotherapy.
 It induces the coagulation of the vein by means of the use of a chemical product (sclerosing agent).
 The mixture of the product with a gas (normally room air) generates a foam, which on having more volume than the sclerosing fluid, acts more homogeneously and extensively.

 Mechanical-chemical ablation.
-It combines the chemical effect of the sclerosing agent with the mechanical action of an intravenous catheter.
+This technique simultaneously combines the chemical effect of a sclerosing agent with the mechanical action of an intravenous catheter.
+It causes inflammation, coagulation of the vein, and its subsequent scarring and disappearance.

 Substantiated information by: